Domestic recycling collection procedures

 Brown recycling bag

-We ask householders to place all flattened cardboard items in a brown recycling bag, The following flattened items can be placed in the brown plastic recycling bag:
+We ask householders to place all flattened cardboard items in a brown recycling bag, The following flattened items can be placed in the brown recycling bag:

 - corrugated cardboard